 Many brides dream of getting married in the lavender fields of Provence or something.
 But don’t forget that Singapore technically has its own countryside too (sort of).

 Yes, you can get married in our very own Kranji Countryside.
-You’re more likely to see a monkey than a white horse, but that’s part of the charm of the tropics.
+You’re more likely to see a monkey than a white horse, but that’s part of the charm of the tropics, right?

-Gardenasia has several venues that can be rented for weddings.
+Gardenasia has several wedding venue options.
 For instance, their Kranji Loft venue, which can accommodate up to 500 people, consists of a canopy surrounded by greenery.

 Venue cost: Prices upon request